michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 We are going to make a web using the data we calculated in QGIS.

+You must have a text editor installed - we suggest [Sublime Text](https://www.sublimetext.com/)

 For this tutorial, you need to have Python installed.
 Check if you have Python installed and which version it is.
+We will be using Python to run a local server.
+If you do NOT have Python installed, please see me as there are many ways to run a local server.

 ### Check which Python version you have (if any)

 1. Open a Terminal Window
-2. Type `python -V` hit 'Return'
+2. Type `$ python -V` hit 'Return'
 3. Something like this should appear.
 ![python](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/pythonv.png)
 4. Make a note of which Python version you have, you will need it later.